01 Getting Started

 03 Use Boolean values

-The term Boolean means a result that can only have one of two possible values: true or false.
+Boolean means a result with only one of two possible values: true or false.
 The switcher and checkbox are Boolean input elements.
 You can see the difference between an on and an off switcher and a checkbox that has been checked.
 You can push the values to, for instance, checkboxes in Salesforce.

 Note: A checkbox can also have multiple values.